peterorme/frosting/README.md

 	<%= frosting.conditionalLink((!frosting.hasSeen("warehouse")), "warehouse", "Check out the warehouse", undefined, "locked") %>

 If the player has not (the exclamation point means "not") seen the "warehouse" passage, we insert a link to the "warehouse" passage with the label "Check out the warehouse".
 If the player _has_ seen that passage, we instead return just the string "locked", with no link.

+This example has just one link:

+	<%= frosting.conditionalLink(s.hasKey, "unlock", "Use the key") %>

+This checks that s.hasKey evaluates to true, and if it does, inserts a link to the passage `unlock` with the label "Use the key";

 **frosting.backlink(label)**